 Tip 3 – Buy jars that are sold cold in the store, near the deli meats.
 I prefer this because the pickles will be a bit firmer to start with.
 They are just a bit more expensive but SO worth it in the end.

 - These taste like deep fried pickles but way healthier with NO oil required.

-- You need to pat the pickle dry with paper towels
+- You need to pat dry the dill pickle slices or dials with paper towels to remove the moisture

 - Combine flour and dip pieces in

 - In a bowl whisk eggs and dip in egg mixture